rudraptpsingh/producthunt-backend/ANALYTICS_SETUP.md

 1. In your new GA4 property, go to **Admin** → **Data Streams**
 2. Click **Add stream** → Choose **Web**
 3. Enter your website URL (your published Replit URL)
-4. Give it a name: "ProductHunter Website"
+4. Give it a name: "HuntProductHunt Website"
 5. Click **Create stream**
 6. Copy your **Measurement ID** (format: `G-XXXXXXXXXX`)

-### Step 3: Update ProductHunter
+### Step 3: Update HuntProductHunt

 1. Open `server.js` in your Replit project
 2. Search for `G-XXXXXXXXXX` (appears twice)